Appearing in Fantasy-Action Films

 The rebooted The Amazing Spider-Man (2012) was made with a new director (Marc Webb) and new cast members, including a new main actor (Andrew Garfield as Peter Parker/Spider-Man); also with Emma Stone as classmate/love interest Gwen Stacy and Rhys Ifans as Dr. Curt Connors/The Lizard - a villainous humanoid reptile.

-Marc Webb's sequel film, The Amazing Spider-Man 2 (2014) was due next, with Shailene Woodley appearing as Mary Jane Watson, and Emma Stone reprising her role as Gwen Stacy - in addition to Andrew Garfield as the Spider-Man, and Jamie Foxx as the villain Max Dillon/Electro, and Dane DeHaan as wealthy scion Harry Osborn (Peter Parker's boyhood friend) - the Green Goblin.
+Marc Webb's sequel film, The Amazing Spider-Man 2 (2014) was due next, with Emma Stone reprising her role as Gwen Stacy - in addition to Andrew Garfield as Peter Parker/Spider-Man, Jamie Foxx as the villain Max Dillon/Electro, and Dane DeHaan as wealthy scion Harry Osborn (Peter Parker's boyhood friend) - the Green Goblin.